thedynamiclinker/sudocode/lost+found/3/2 - Church's Thesis (Not that one).md

 0: No, I'm being a mathematician.
 But that's a fair point.
 If I was being a programmer, or a statistician, or a normal human being, I'd definitely be more and more convinced as we saw more zeros and gathered more evidence.
 But if I'm being a mathematician, then I would object and say no amount of evidence counts as a proof.

-1: Ok I'm not sure what just happened, but I feel like it's more about the sequence being infinnite than it is about "OR".
+1: Ok I'm not sure what just happened, but I feel like it's more about the sequence being infinite than it is about "OR".

 0: In mathematics, those are the same thing.